lilianhabib/pe-projects/journal.md

 * Ask for help and opinion about my work before scratching the entire design.
 There might be some value in creating something different.

+##09.26.2022
+##Lesson 092: PHP Templates

+###Standup
+* What is one thing you learned over the weekend?
+The entire Friday and weekend was write off for me as I was getting back home.
+I did work on my site and finalize it, but I did not learn anything new.

+* What is something that was confusing?
+I did not find anything confusing

+* Is there anything you are excited to learn?
+Today, I am excited to get a better understanding of PHP templates and create a Mad Lib challenge.
+Also, I am hoping to finalize the others pages on my website.

+* Blockers: I am still trying to get my body back to a normal sleep schedule - it's been harder than I thought it would be.

+## Lesson Notes
+* Delimiter: A character that marks the beginning or end of a unit of data.
+In PHP, I'll be using <?php?> to start and end PHP.
+* Concatenation: combine or join together (ex: airplane/air-plane).
+In PHP, you'll be joining strings together.
+For example, grabbing a first and last name from a databse and smooshing them together to form a greeting.
+* PHP is like an HTML document with some PHP in it.
+It is like the style tag within an HTML.
+* Inside the quotes are strings of different characters, symbols and numbers
+* We can complete math equations
+* We can assign references to the different strings
+* Other ways to comment PHP in a paragraph, so use PHP in HTML:

+		<?php echo $variable; ?>

+		<?=$variable?>

+## conclusion / major takeaways?
+*